alecap7/ethereum-react-material-petshop/README.md

 #### React client setup

-> Note: the React frontend application in under the client folder
+> The React frontend application is under the client folder

 ```sh
 $ cd client